omarabdelrazikk/Laravel-Sample---Basic-Task-List/README.md

 - Models for Task and User entities
 - Route definitions using closures for simplicity
 - Form requests for validation
-- Blade views with a consistent layout
+- Blade views with a consistent layout and Tailwind styling
 - Database migrations for schema management
 - Factories and seeders for testing data